Suggestions for Current and Prospective Graduate Students

 We offer few if any graduate ECE courses in Summer.

-By taking one course per Fall/Spring semester, you would finish
+By taking one course per Fall/Spring semester, you could finish

-Admissions for part-time enrollment for the MSEE degree
+Admissions for part-time enrollment for the MSECE degree

 is handled with the applications for full-time enrollment.

-This option meets one Friday/Saturday each month from August
+This option meets one Friday/Saturday each month all year long.

 You would take two formal courses each Fall/Spring semester,

-The key drawback is that only four courses are offered each
+The key drawback is that only four or five courses are offered

 The good news is that the courses and instructors are the

-generally same as the ones in the conventional MSEE program.
+generally same as the ones in the conventional MSECE program.

 A part-time Ph.D. is possible but extremely difficult to manage.